We know how to limit climate change due to global warming: big reductions in greenhouse gas emissions.

-Looked at that way, one answer stands out: electric power generation from fossil fuels.
+Looking at it that way, one answer stands out: electric power generation from fossil fuels.

 Even with the progress we already have made, the grid is still responsible for over a quarter of all greenhouse gas emissions.
 Continued progress in reducing this footprint is not a given; as we electrify ground transportation, for example, electrical demand could increase by more than a third.

 Renewable energy should be a potent weapon fighting climate change.
 But experts we trust to help fight global warming are instead disarming us.
 They’ve built a carbon accounting framework that breaks the deep connection between renewable energy and carbon reduction.

 Our electricity grid has an enormous carbon footprint now, but it’s not crazy to imagine that it could approach zero-carbon in the next few decades.
 With renewables, nuclear power, and some technological advances in storage, America could eliminate burning fossil fuels for electricity.

 With that tantalizing possibility on the horizon, we should push the accelerator to the floor decarbonizing the grid.
-Instead, in multiple ways we’ve put on the brakes.
-Two examples stand out:
+Instead, in multiple ways, we’ve put on the brakes.